 As per the screenshot below, even the expanded download view of Edge does not currently show the data transfer rate for your downloads.
 Please test using a different browser until Microsoft makes an update to include this feature, or try our speed test tool.

-As per the screenshot below, when viewing downloads in Safari 9 (the default browser for Mac OSX El Capitan) the data transfer rate is not shown.
+As per the screenshot below, t he data transfer rate is not shown when viewing downloads in Safari 9 or later.
 You may see the download transfer rate in older versions of Safari.
 Alternatively, please test using a different browser such as Google Chrome or try our speed test tool.

-Please note: for some high speed connection types, (e.g. nbn™ Fibre to the Premises or Cable) multiple downloads must be run simultaneously to access the full bandwidth of your connection.
+Please note: for some high speed connection types, (e.g. NBN™ FTTP or Cable) multiple downloads must be run simultaneously to access the full bandwidth of your connection.

 If you have trouble completing your speed test or understanding the results, please call us on 13 22 58 and we'll be happy to give you a hand.